The sight of these tiny white flowers peeping through in January or February never fails to cheer us up – here's our pick of where to see snowdrops.

 Cheshire – Rode Hall

-There have been snowdrops at Rode Hall for nearly 200 years and they are considered one of the natural treasures of the North West.
+There have been snowdrops in the Repton landscape at Rode Hall for nearly 200 years and they are considered one of the natural treasures of the North West.
 There are snowdrop walks and a farmer’s market on some days.

 Cumbria – Forde Abbey

 Founded by Cistercian monks 900 years ago, with a garden developed in the 1700s – open every day with snowdrop weekends throughout February.